 Since as early as 1000 BC, there has been a deep relationship between environment and religion.
 Since the origin of Hinduism, nature has been worshipped as God.
 It’s not the same today.
-On one hand, we are polluting the Ganga and taking holy dips in the same river on the other.
+Hindu festivals are polluting the Ganga and taking holy dips in the same river on the other.

 Here’s a look at how Hinduism has changed over the years.